vivliostyle/vivliostyle.org/_posts/2022-11-30-event-report-of-Vivliostyle-user-dev-meetup-autumn-2022.md.md

 - [Vivliostyle User/Dev Meetup Autumn 2022](https://connpass.com/event/264332/)

-The program for the day and links to the respective slide materials and archived videos are below.
+The program for the day and links to the respective slides and archived videos are below.

 - **Part 1**
     - 13:00-13:10（10 min.）**Explanation of the purpose of today's meeting**（[Katsuhiro Ogata](https://twitter.com/ogwata)）（[movie](https://youtu.be/g41n3xi86uQ)）